 - Model-driven > these are created based on data from the Common Data Service.

 - Portal > these are external-facing websites that allow users outside their organizations to sign in with a wide variety of identities, create and view data in Common Data Service, or even browse content anonymously.
 Great for eCom, B2b and Service Portals

 - Power Apps reduce the development time of ‘custom’ apps that can be used to get data back into D365FO via a variety of methods.

 - I personally think that ‘portals’ in PowerApps is going to be huge, its got some many user stories it can be applied to.
 Choosing when to portal and when not to portal will need careful review.

-When thinking of Microsoft Flow I tend to consider it as an advanced workflow provider, but that’s being a little unfair to say the least.
-At its heart flow can do so much more than execute workflows such as the collecting of data, synchronising files between systems and of course providing mission critical notifications when a business situation arises.
+When thinking of Power Automate I tend to consider it as an advanced workflow, AI and RPA functionality provider, a bit of a ‘bag of skills’ but that’s being a little unfair to say the least.
+At its heart Power Automate can do so much more than execute workflows such as the collecting of data, reviewing documents using AI to extract data from them for onward input to other systems, to synchronising files between systems and of course providing mission critical notifications when a business situation arises.

-I wont go into MS Flow in too much detail here, I will just flag it as something that is one of Microsoft most underrated services, and later when we consider the use of LogicApps this will become even more apparent.
+I wont go into Power Automate in too much detail here, I will just flag it as something that has been in my opinion one of Microsoft’s most underrated services, and later when we consider the use of LogicApps this will become even more apparent.